Ecotrust/usvi/readme.md

 fab staging:username@hostname deploy:branch
 ```

-Branch is master by default.
+Branch is master by default and must have a corresponding file with the same name in server/config/environemts/.

 ###Sample config file
 ```javascript